Tommy John: New York Yankees (1979–1982)

 After the 1981 season, John won the Lou Gehrig Memorial Award, presented by Phi Delta Theta to "the Major League Baseball Player who best exemplifies the spirit and character of Brother Lou Gehrig, both on and off the field."
 The Yankees and John nearly went to arbitration after 1981 but ultimately agreed to a two-year, $1.7 million contract.
 "I'm glad to get it over with and get it put to bed," John said after signing.
 "It's like in a marriage.
 If you have an argument and patch it up fast, it's okay.
 But the longer you let it go, the harder it is to reconcile it."
-Through June 25 of 1982, though his record was just 5–7, he had a 2.95 ERA.
+Through June 25, 1982, though his record was just 5–7, he had a 2.95 ERA.
 From then through July 5, he posted a 6.67 ERA in six games (five starts).
 John clashed with the Yankees' front office over the move and also over their failure to give him a $200,000 loan that was promised in his contract; in early August, the pitcher threatened to start a breach of contract case that would sever his Yankee contract.
 He did not stay in the bullpen long, as doubleheaders forced the Yankees to require another starter and John pitched well upon his return to the rotation.
 However, on August 31, he was traded to the California Angels for three minor league players who would be named later.
 In 30 games (26 starts) for the Yankees, John had posted a 10–10 record, a 3.66 ERA, 54 strikeouts, 34 walks, and 190 hits allowed in 186 2/3 innings, throwing two shutouts as well.